Jhow-fernandes/Jhow-fernandes/README.md

 Hi everyone I call Jonathan Better known as John, I'm a Jr Front-end developer 👨🏽‍💻
 - Completely passionate about JavaScript and NodeJs 💙
- - Studying React and ReactNative 🌱
+ - Studying React, NextJs 🌱
  - And I've been studying in UI / UX ⚡